CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/custom-controller-pf-api.md

             }
     ```

-5. Now you can see the method in Swagger.
+5. Now, you can see the method in Swagger.

     ![List](./media/custom-controller-pf-api/cc-pf-api-02.webp)
 6. Calling Controller: